-Audience diversity is one of the core missions of the Festival d’Aix.
-Since 2007, its educational and socio-artistic department (Passerelles) has addressed these concerns by offering a wide range of mediation initiatives, music workshops, and participatory projects with schools, non-profits and stakeholders in the social, medico-social, healthcare and penal spheres.
+- Audience diversity is one of the core missions of the Festival d’Aix.
+Since 2007, the Festival's educational and socio-artistic department (Passerelles) have addressed these concerns annually by offering a wide range of mediation initiatives, music workshops, and participatory projects with schools, non-profits, and stakeholders in the social, medico-social, healthcare and penal spheres.
 All participants are then invited to experience an opera or a concert during the Festival.

 The Festival d’Aix is a founding member of the Cofees group

 Since 2014, 34 of the most emblematic performance arts events in the Sud, Provence–Alpes–Côte d'Azur region have joined forces to create a new and unique initiative—the COFEES collective—in order to propose concrete and innovative actions in environmental and social matters, by adapting the CSR (Corporate Social Responsibility) ISO 26000 norm to their professional activity.
 This voluntary commitment is meant to raise awareness and to encourage cultural festivals to institute responsible practices, by exchanging knowledge, sharing means, and reducing their environmental impact, while still favouring dialog and collaboration between local stakeholders and local governments.
 Indeed, cultural events need to affirm their role as leaders in civic rights.
 These festivals are held in six different departments of the Région Sud, and are centred around a variety of artistic disciplines.

 Avec le soutien de

 STANDARDISED STRUCTURES TO REDUCE THE CARBON FOOTPRINT OF OPERA SETS